Stargate: Literature

 There are three series of novels based on the Stargate franchise, one based on the original Stargate film and two based in the Stargate SG-1 and Stargate Atlantis television shows.
 A series of books written by Bill McCay, published from 1995 to 1999, were unofficial sequels to the film.
-These were produced by consulting the original notes made by Dean Devlin and Roland Emmerich, in an attempt to envision where the film "would have gone".
-Neither party has commented on whether McCay's interpretation was correct.
-Despite attempting to remain close to the original vision, the subsequent television series Stargate SG-1 (which began under an entirely independent development) developed the story along different lines, making no attempt to reconcile the plot lines of the books.
-This marked the first major branching of the franchise.

 From 1999 to 2001, ROC published four novels based in Stargate SG-1 written by Ashley McConnell.
 In 2004, UK-based Fandemonium Press started a new series of licensed tie-in novels based on Stargate SG-1.
 Due to the conflict with ROC's license, these books were available in Australia, Canada, New Zealand, South Africa and the UK, but not in the US.
 Fandemonium books became available in the US in 2006.
 The official Stargate Magazine, produced by Titan Publishing, began publishing short stories written by Fandemonium authors in their 8th issue.
 The stories alternate between SG-1 and Atlantis.

 A series of comic books, based on Stargate SG-1 and Stargate Atlantis, began to be published by Avatar Press in 2003.
 Five have been published to date, with stories by James Anthony and artwork by Jorge Correa.
 In February 2008, it was announced that Big Finish Productions would release officially licensed audiobooks featuring members of the cast reading new stories.
 The first two stories, available on CD and digital download, are Gift of the Gods read by Michael Shanks and A Necessary Evil read by Torri Higginson.